AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-2.md

 Next part in the tutorial:

 * **[Getting Started with AEM Sites Chapter 3 - Client-Side Libraries and Responsive Grid](chapter-3.md)**

-* View the finished code on [GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or download the solution package:
+View the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd) or download the finished package for this part of the tutorial: **[WKND Chapter Solutions](https://github.com/adobe/aem-guides-wknd/releases/download/archetype-18.1/chapter-solutions.zip)**

-## Help! {#help}

-If you get stuck or have additional questions make sure to check out the [Experience League forums for AEM](https://forums.adobe.com/community/experience-cloud/marketing-cloud/experience-manager) or view existing [GitHub issues](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/issues).

-Didn't find what you were looking for?
-Think you found an error?
-Please file a [GitHub issue for the WKND project](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/issues).